antaldaniel/dataandlyrics/content/post/2021-06-08-teach-learning-machines/index.md

 +++
-title = "Trustworthy AI: Check Where the Machine Learning Algorithm is Learning From" subtitle = "We do care what our children learn, but we do not care yet about what our robots learn from." date = 2021-06-08T12:10:00 lastmod = 2021-06-08T12:10:00 draft = false
+title = "Trustworthy AI: Check Where the Machine Learning Algorithm is Learning From" subtitle = "We do care what our children learn, but we do not care yet about what our robots learn from" date = 2021-06-08T12:10:00 lastmod = 2021-06-08T12:10:00 draft = false